How to register a Dormant Company

-The process for setting up a dormant company is the same as registering any limited company.
+The process for setting up a dormant company is exactly the same as registering any limited company.

 What Is a Dormant Company?

-A dormant company is a limited company that has previously been registered with Companies House but for one reason or another has never traded and therefore has no significant accounting transactions.
+A dormant company is a limited company that has previously been registered with Companies House but for one reason or another has never traded or was set up with no intention to trade.

 Starting a New Dormant Company

-If starting a new dormant company is for you, then simply enter your chosen company name into the search box (remembering to include “Limited” or “Ltd”) and hit enter.
+If starting a new dormant company is for you, then simply enter your chosen company name into the search box (remembering to select your preference of “Limited” or “Ltd”) and hit enter.

 Dormant Company Checklist